kaeedo/HashsetHomepage/readme.md

 Ideally, you should be able to simply run `dotnet build`, and `dotnet run`.
 It installs `paket` and `fake-cli` as local tools and they should be good to go out of the box.

 ### Building a docker container
 This is where the `fake` build script comes into play. `fake build` will read the latest version from `release-notes.md` and build a docker container with that version as the tag.
-Make sure to change your docker username in build.fsx if you want to host your own containers.
+The build script requires your docker username as the environment variable `USERNAME`, with which it will tag the docker image